-The sport of Nordic skiing captured British Columbians by heart last winter and is well poised for continued enjoyment this winter.
-The secret’s out – with tons of space to distance, endless groomed trails, and a new pace of skiing that is less intimidating than downhill and more cost-effective, cross-country skiing is what everybody is talking about.
-Perhaps by now, you’ve ventured to your local Nordic centres and are looking to switch it up.
-If Nordic skiing tourism wasn’t a thing before, it is now, and we have just the places for your next Nordic adventure – welcome to the Cariboo’s 100 Mile Nordics & the Williams Lake Cross Country Ski Club at Bull Mountain, in Williams Lake, and Cariboo Ski-Touring Club, in Quesnel.
+The sport of Nordic skiing has captured British Columbians by heart and is becoming one of the best winter attractions in the province.
+With tons of space, endless groomed trails, and a new pace of skiing that is less intimidating than downhill and more cost-effective, cross-country skiing is what everybody is talking about.
+If Nordic skiing tourism wasn’t a thing before, it is now, and we have just the places for your next Nordic adventure – welcome to the Cariboo’s 100 Mile Nordics at 100 Mile House, the Williams Lake Cross Country Ski Club at Bull Mountain, in Williams Lake, and Cariboo Ski-Touring Club, in Quesnel.

 BC’s Cariboo region starts just north of Lillooet in the Fraser Valley.
 If you’re travelling from the Lower Mainland, this is up the scenic Fraser Valley via Highway 1 and then 97.
 If you’re coming from the Sea to Sky Highway, it’s a gorgeous drive through Whistler and Pemberton (and you will notice traffic dissipate after Whistler as you leave the crowds behind in the Coast Mountains).
 Whichever way you choose, 100 Mile Nordics is roughly 5 hours from Vancouver, 4 hours from Kelowna, and 2 hours from Kamloops.
 Bull Mountain, home to the Williams Lake Cross Country Ski Club, is 1 hour and 20 minutes further north from 100 Mile House.
 Cariboo Ski-Touring Club is 1 hour and 30 minutes north of Williams Lake.